 I identify two clear points.

 Integrating the Cos4Cloud services in the EOSC means that the citizen science data will be at the same level as other scientific data.
-This will contribute to tackling one of the citizen science’s challenges: the lack of trust in the citizen science data by the scientific and government sectors.
+This will contribute to tackling one of citizen science’s challenges: the scientific and government sectors’ lack of trust in the citizen science data.

 On the other hand, the services we develop will help create new citizen observatories apps and increase the technological capacity of the ones that are already functioning.
 As I said, the idea is that these tools are interoperable and available to all citizen observatories, even if they have different APIs.